REALKRAIZER/ForObninsk/README.md

-# ForObninskin order to save time, I refused to build the rpm package, so we will build it manually
+# In order to save time, I refused to build the rpm package, so we will build it manually

 ## set environment variables: